Lloyd Cole (album): Composition

-Before the album was released, Cole began publicising the album in Paris, staying on the city after enjoying a honeymoon.
+Before the album was released, Cole began publicising the album in Paris, staying on in the city after enjoying a honeymoon.
 Large cardboard cut outs of the singer were displayed in record shops across Europe during the early days of the record release.

 Three singles were released for the album; "No Blue Skies" debuted just under a month before the release of the album to heighten anticipation, with a music video also produced.
 "Don't Look Back" followed, again with an accompanying music video.
 The final single was "Downtown", which would become a moderate radio success reaching number five on the US Modern Rock charts, making it Cole's most successful song in the US.
 The song was also included in the soundtrack for the film Bad Influence which starred Rob Lowe.
 The music video for the song featured excerpts from the film.

 Before the release of the album, Cole plus Fred Maher, Matthew Sweet, Nicky Holland and Sprague Hollander performed as a live covers band under the monikers 'The Bob Dylan Band' and 'Billy Blake and The Eternals'.
 A bootleg of them performing at CBGBs currently circulates on the internet.

 Cole wanted the core of musicians who recorded the album to join him on tour in support of the album.
 Blair Cowan was signed up and Matthew Sweet was to play guitar instead of bass.
 Maher and Quine both declined, the latter had become disenchanted with the rigmarole of touring.
 Cole eventually convinced the guitarist to tour but it would be the last time he would play with any band on the road.
-Cole later praised Quine for his contribution to the band's live performances, [He and] no-one else had my ear.
-We might as well have been called the Quine Band.
+Cole later praised Quine for his contribution to the band's live performances, "[He and] no-one else had my ear.
+We might as well have been called the Quine Band."
 Dan McCarroll (drums) and David Ball (bass) were later added to complete the line-up.

-As well as tracks from the album, the shows would include songs from the Commotions' back catalogue, often with new arrangements, and cover versions including The Beatles' "Why Don't We Do It in the Road?" and Lou Reed's "A Gift".
+As well as tracks from the album, the shows would include songs from the Commotions' back catalogue, often with new arrangements, and cover versions including the Beatles' "Why Don't We Do It in the Road?" and Lou Reed's "A Gift".